Kagamiin/fools2024-solutions/challenge-1/README.md

 _**NOTE:** This part was added in 2024-04-18, one day after this write-up's initial release._

+_Updated in 2024-04-24 - fixed some factual mistakes._

 Upon loading the save file, the first thing we can notice is the player's name, `Mattiaᴾₖ`.
 Further analysis of the save file shows us that the rival name is `ROSSO`, and that there are some suspiciously Italian-sounding Pokémon nicknames in Box 12 of the save file:

 <p align=center>